0xProject/0x-monorepo/contracts/staking/spec/spec.md

 The interface below describes how to create a pool, add market making addresses, and set the percentage of rewards for pool members.

+Note that a single staker can operate several pools, but a market making address can only belong to one pool.
+Note also that the operator's reward share can only be decreased: so the change can only ever benefit pool members.

 ```
 /// @dev Create a new staking pool.
 The sender will be the operator of this pool.
 /// Note that an operator must be payable.